-Back in the bedroom, Harriet dragged herself out of Gemma’s guilty rush of indecision and looked down at the stick that was suddenly in her own hand.
-She knew it wasn’t real, just like the hologram of Michael standing in front of her.
+Back in the bedroom, Harriet dragged herself out of Gemma’s guilty rush of indecision and looked down at the stick that was suddenly in her own hand, opening and shutting her fingers over the rough bark.
+She knew it wasn’t real, just like the hologram of Michael standing in front of her, and yet.

 Her friend’s voice was scratchy and thick with adrenaline when it finally reached Harriet’s confused brain on the other end of the link.
 “I killed him, Harriet.
 I finally fucking killed him, thanks to our magic!”
 She laughed, but it wasn’t a happy laugh.
 “Our mothers wouldn’t do it, but we will.
 That ship is going to fucking burn.
 We’re going to burn it down, right?”

 Harriet turned off the connection and stabbed the stick into Michael’s flesh over and over, enjoying the feeling of the give of his muscle and heat of his blood and then the total silence in her head.
 She reached back and stabbed again.
 And again.
 It wasn’t real.
 It was ok because it wasn’t real.
 She wasn’t Gemma.
 She had lines.
 She was herself, and herself alone.
 She was already free.
 Already good.

 Harriet looked up, startled.
 Inexplicably, the woman from the pitch meeting long ago was standing in her doorway, staring at Michael’s flickering dead body and the fake stick in Harriet’s hand.
 Even stranger, she was dressed for the party.
 Had she been in the crowd the whole time?